-Administration of live or live, attenuated vaccines is contraindicated in patients receiving immunosuppressive doses of corticosteroids.
+Vaccination Administration of live or live, attenuated vaccines is contraindicated in patients receiving immunosuppressive doses of corticosteroids.
 Killed or inactivated vaccines may be administered.
 However, the response to such vaccines cannot be predicted.
 Immunization procedures may be undertaken in patients who are receiving corticosteroids as replacement therapy, e.g., for Addison's disease.

-Viral Infections

-Chickenpox and measles can have a more serious or even fatal course in pediatric Chickenpox and measies can have a more serious or even tatal course in pediatric and adult patients on corticosteroids.
+receiving controbsteroids as replacement merceps, e.g., to reactive Viral Infections Chickenpox and measles can have a more serious or even fatal course in pediatric and adult patients on corticosteroids.
 In pediatric and adult patients who have not had these diseases, particular care should be taken to avoid exposure.
 The contribution of the underlying disease and/or prior corticosteroid treatment to the risk is also not known.
 If exposed to chickenpox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
-If exposed to measles, prophylaxis with immunoglobulin (IG) may be indicated.
+If exposed to measles, prophylaxis immunoglobulin (VIG) may be indicated.
 (See the respective package inserts for complete VZIG and IG prescribing information.)
 If chickenpox develops, treatment with antiviral agents should be considered.

-Neurologic

-Reports of severe medical events have been associated with the intrathecal route of administration (see ADVERSE REACTIONS, Gastrointestinal and Neurologic/Psychiatric sections).
+Neurologic Reports of severe medical events have been associated with the intrathecal route of administration (see ADVERSE REACTIONS, Gastrointestinal and Neurologic/ Psychiatric sections).

-Results from one multicenter, randomized, placebo-controlled study with methylprednisolone hemisuccinate, an intravenous corticosteroid, showed an increase in early mortality (at 2 weeks) and late mortality (at 6 months) in patients with cranial trauma who were determined not to have other clear indications for corticosteroid treatment.
+Results from one multicenter, randomized, placebo-controlled study with methylprednisolone hemisuccinate, an intravenous corticosteroid, showed an increase in early mortality (at 2 weeks) and late mortality (at 6 months) in patients with carnial trauma who were determined not to have other clear indications for corticosteroid treatment.
 High doses of corticosteroids, including Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension, should not be used for the treatment of traumatic brain injury.